Whiplash From A Car Accident

 The height of the passenger plays a very important role in any whiplash accident as the height determines the position of one’s head in relation to the head restraint.
 When people enter the car, they rarely think about adjusting the head restraint to the optimal height and angle recommended for their height.

-Women suffer more from whiplash caused by automobile accidents than men.
+Women suffer more from whiplash caused by an automobile accidents than men.
 Over 55% of females that experience whiplash also suffer long-term disability.
 Results from studies show that the stronger the neck muscles, the less likely one is to suffer a whiplash injury.

 It is recommended for all passengers to adjust the head restraint according to their height whenever they enter a car.
 The head restraint should be 3.5 inches below the top of the head.